ckgardner/dotfiles/README.md

 ## .vimrc

 The .vimrc file is a configuration file for Vim.
 It contains configuration options for the Vim editor such as syntax highlighting, line numbers, and more.

+## Dev Setup

+As an added bonus, I've added the `dev-setup.sh` script to install NodeJS through NVM.